CJDevWorks/cpp-notes/inline_const_static/inline-static-members.md

 OUT-OF-CLASS DEFINITION.
 The emphasis here is on “take the address of”.
-So if you declare static const integral types inline, the linker will only not complain if you don’t ever take the address of the value, i.e. don’t pass it by (const-)reference to a method for example.
-If you only use it as a constant or pass it by value, the code will compile and link just fine.
+So if you declare static const integral types inline, the linker will only not complain if you don’t ever take the address of the value, i.e. don’t pass it by (const-)reference to a method

+for example.
+If you only
+use it as a constant or pass it by value, the code will compile and link just fine.

+Declaring a static data member inline doesn't define it, even if it has an initializer.